 Obesity in dogs

-- Vets estimate that nearly half of dogs in the UK are overweight!
+- Veterinary professionals estimate that nearly half of dogs in the UK are overweight.

 - It’s important to know what your dog’s ideal shape is and recognise when it changes.

-- You can control your dog’s weight with diet and exercise.
+- You can help maintain your dog’s ideal weight by giving them an appropriate diet and the right amount of exercise.

 - Look at your dog from the side and from above.
-They should have a smooth, tucked-in waist.
+You should be able to see a waist.

 - Feel under your dog’s tummy.
 It should go in, not bulge out.